The Original Doglistener

 Why do vets give Antibiotics?
-If I am not mistaken thism is a viral based condition and therefore antibiotics will not work.
+If I am not mistaken this is a viral based condition, therefore antibiotics will not work.
 Try Baby Benylin Dry Cough mixture twice a day will help to relieve the irritation.
 Also avoid any pressure from a collar, as this will exacerbate the condition.
 If you must go anywhere with your dog on a lead do not overdo it..
 Avoid areas where there are other dogs and if visiting your vet, make the last appointment.
-Leave your dog in the car and go and tell the vet staff you are outside waiting to go in, or ask to be placed in an isolation room.
+Leave your dog in the car, then go and tell the vet staff you are outside. or ask to be placed in an isolation room.
 This will help to reduce the spread of this highly contagious disease.

 24. Timidity and Fears